fweig/cbmroot/macro/geometry/README.md

 ## Scan Geometry (scan_geometry.C)

-Scan geometry travels through the root geometry hierachy of a typical root geometry binary and outputs standard information regarding the node to the screen.
+Scan geometry travels through the root geometry hierarchy of a typical root geometry binary and outputs standard information regarding the node to the screen.
 There are several options, some of which are commented out in the file, which allows the easy comparison of root binaries.
 A GRAPHVIZ file named geo.gv is also output to the working directory.

-### Examing Text
+### Examining Text

 A typical use may be